Parabolic Deligne-Lusztig varieties: Basic results on Garside families

-All the categories we consider will be left-cancellative, that is a relation $hf=hg$ implies $f=g$, and right-cancellative, so $f=g$ is also implied by $fh=gh$; equivalently every morphism is a monomorphism and an epimorphism.
-We say that $f$ left divides $g$, written $f\preccurlyeq g$, if there exists $h$ such that $g=fh$.
-Similarly we say that $f$ right divides $g$ and write $g\succcurlyeq f$ if there exists $h$ such that $g=hf$.
+Recall that a category is cancellative if each one of the relations $hf=hg$ or $fh=gh$ implies $f=g$; equivalently every morphism is a monomorphism and an epimorphism.
+We say that $f$ left-divides $g$, or equivalently that $g$ is a right-multiple of $f$, written $f\preccurlyeq g$, if there exists $h$ such that $g=fh$; in this situation since the category is cancellative $h$ is uniquely defined by $g$ and $f$ and we write $h=f\inv g$.
+Similarly we say that $f$ right-divides $g$, or that $g$ is a left-multiple of $h$ and write $g\succcurlyeq f$ if there exists $h$ such that $g=hf$.